molostoff/AdaBaseXClient/README.md

     make build_examples

-If users want to check test with Ahven:
+If users want to check test with Ahven
+(BaseX server is required):

     make test